-So, now you can charge your phones, tablets, wireless gamepad, or any electronic device which supports USB ports at any time even if your laptop is turned off.
+So, now you can charge your phones, tablets, wireless gamepads, or any electronic device that supports USB ports at any time even if your laptop is turned off.
 They provide a high power supply from the previous version of USB.
 It can provide 1.8 Amperes * 5 Volts of power to connected devices so that devices can be charged faster than using in normal USB port.

 Charge and Sleep USB Port will be powered by the laptop battery even if the laptop lid is closed, hibernated, or turned off.

 USB-PD is used in notebooks and laptops, and it has the ability to deliver anywhere from 10W (5V * 2A) to 100Watts (20V *5A) at 5A, with a range of voltages including 5V, 12V, and 20 V. The standards are intended to supply more adequate power than the original USB BC, which they are compatible with and which they eventually replaced.
-They have red in color.
+They are red in color.

 The USB-BC standard is used by smartphones and tablets.
 They are also red in Color.